yoursunny/ndn6-tools/facemon.md

-# facemon
+# ndn6-facemon

-`facemon` tool prints a log line whenever a face is created or destroyed.
+`ndn6-facemon` tool prints a log line whenever a face is created or destroyed.
 It's meant to be piped into a script that takes action according to those events.

 ## Deployment